-- Conduct preventive maintenance, as specified by the charger manufacturer, on the charger hardware by a manufacturer-certified technician annually.
-The time interval between consecutive preventive maintenance visits to any charger shall be no more than 13 months. - Complete corrective maintenance within 10 business days of the beginning of a time when the charger is inoperative or exhibiting failures that result in an inability to charge.
+Conduct preventive maintenance, as specified by the charger manufacturer, on the charger hardware by a manufacturer-certified technician annually.
+The time interval between consecutive preventive maintenance visits to any charger shall be no more than 13 months.

-Report on preventive and corrective maintenance in each annual reliability report described in Task 5.4.
+- Complete corrective maintenance within 10 business days of the beginning of a time when the charger is inoperative or exhibiting failures that result in an inability to charge. - Report on preventive and corrective maintenance in each quarterly reliability report described in Task 5.4.

-Maintenance section of annual report described in Task 5.4
+1. Maintenance section of Quarterly Report on Charger Reliability and Maintenance described in Task 5.4